ndcbe/controls/_sources/Syllabus.md

 - Missing significant numbers of class sessions without an excuse recognized by the university.
 - Arriving late to class as this causes a distrubtion.

+The class participation grade may include online quizzes, pre-lab activities, in-class Poll Everywhere questions, and prepartion for in-class project consultations.

 ### Assignments